deuill/mash/README.md

 simply a matter of running `make` in the project root.
 You may install Alfred by running `make install` or build a redistributable package using `make package`.

-Alternatively, you can build by running `go build` in the project root.

 ## Running

 You may either run Alfred directly using the 'alfred' binary, or use the supplied init script, which